moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_services.md

-# Services Metadata On Metis UI
+# Metadata of Services on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Services on Metis.
 To learn in detail about the Service as a Resource, refer to this <a href="/resources/service/">link</a>.